miridius/serverless-telegram/README.md

 ### `HandlerMap`

-A simple object allowing an inline handler and/or message handler to be specified.
+A simple object allowing any combination of message handler, inline handler and/or callback handler to be specified.

+When a telegram update arrives, the appropriate handler will be called.
+If the update does not contain a message, inline query, or callback query then it will be ignored.

-If no inline handler is needed, you can also just pass the message handler directly to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`
+If no inline or callback handlers are needed, you can also just pass the message handler directly to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`

 <pre>
 interface HandlerMap {
   message?: <a href="#messagehandler">MessageHandler</a>;
   inline?: <a href="#inlinehandler">InlineHandler</a>;
+  callback?: <a href="#callbackhandler">CallbackHandler</a>;
 }
 </pre>